Diabetic Foot Problems - What’s Wrong With My Foot?

 If you have been diagnosed with type 2 diabetes and happen to experience symptoms of the above diabetic foot problems, it is recommended to seek medical help at the earliest to prevent further complications from arising.

-type 2 diabetes feet to understand the importance of foot care and regular check-ups with a podiatrist.
+It is crucial for individuals with type 2 diabetes feet to understand the importance of foot care and regular check-ups with a podiatrist.
 By maintaining good foot care and seeking prompt treatment for any foot problems, people with type 2 diabetes can reduce the risk of complications and ensure optimal foot health.
-Read on to learn some foot care tips to protect your feet from diabetes related infections.

-Diabetic Foot Care – 10 Tips To Take Care Of Your Feet
+Diabetic Foot Care - 10 Tips To Take Care of Your Feet

 1. Check your feet daily – Take 5-10 minutes every day to inspect your feet for signs of ulcers, blisters, cuts or sores.
 Especially if you have been diagnosed with poor blood flow, it’s essential to report any skin related problems to your podiatrist at the earliest.